Redis on Microsoft Azure Workload Brief

 Dpsv5 Virtual Machines Powered by Ampere Altra Processors

-Ampere® Altra® processors are designed from the ground up to deliver exceptional performance for Cloud Native applications such as Redis.
-With an innovative architecture that delivers high performance, linear scalability, and amazing energy efficiency, Ampere Altra allows workloads to run in a predictable manner with minimal variance under increasing loads.
-This enables industry leading performance/watt and a smaller carbon footprint for real-world workloads such as Redis.
+Ampere® Altra® processors are designed to deliver exceptional performance for cloud native applications like Redis.
+They do so by using an innovative architectural design, operating at consistent frequencies, and using single-threaded cores that make applications more resistant to noisy neighbor issues.
+This allows workloads to run in a predictable manner with minimal variance under increasing loads.
+The processors are also designed to deliver exceptional energy efficiency.
+This translates to industry leading performance/watt capabilities and a smaller carbon footprint.

 Redis is an open-source, in-memory, key-value data store that is typically used as a database or a cache.
 It uses an in-memory dataset, but data can be persisted through periodic writes or appends to disk.
 Due to its in-memory nature, Redis is extremely fast, and it can deliver high throughput at sub-millisecond latencies.
 It continues to rank highly in popularity among key value stores in the cloud, according to DB-engines.

-As seen in Figure 1, we observed up to a 10% improvement in performance on the Microsoft Azure Dpsv5 VMs powered by Ampere Altra processors compared to the Intel Ice Lake-based Dsv5 VMs, and 20% better than the AMD Milan-based Dasv5 ones, all under an p.99 SLA of 1ms.
+As can be seen in the chart above, we observed up to a 16% improvement in performance on the Microsoft Azure Dpsv5 VMs powered by Ampere Altra processors compared to the Intel Icelake VMs, and 9% better than the AMD Milan ones, all under an p99 SLA of 1ms.

 We recommend compiling Redis server with GCC (GNU Compiler Collection) 10.2 or newer as recent compilers have made significant progress towards generating optimized code for AArch64 applications.

-Since it is realistic to measure throughput under a specified Service Level Agreement (SLA), we have used a 99th percentile latency (p.99) of 1 ms. This ensures that 99% of the requests have a worst-case response time of 1 ms.
+Since it is realistic to measure throughput under a specified Service Level Agreement (SLA), we have used a 99th percentile latency (p.99) of 1 ms. This ensures that 99% of the requests have a response time of 1ms in the worst case.

 The test ran for 3 minutes with a 1:10 get:set ratio, which is common for in-memory caches.
 We initially used an appropriate number of clients and threads/client to load one instance of Redis, while ensuring the p.99 latency was at most 1 ms. Pipelining is a feature whereby Redis can process new requests even when the client has not already read older responses.
-This feature can dramatically reduce response times, and we used 150 concurrent pipelined requests.
+This feature can dramatically reduce response times.

 Next, we successively increased the number of Redis instances till one or more instances violated the p.99 latency SLA.
 The aggregate throughput of all instances was used as the primary performance metric.
 We ran the test three times and saw minimal run-to-run variations.

-Fast, open-source, in-memory key-value stores are used in most cloud caching usages today.
-Redis is a popular high throughput in-memory key-value store that is applicable to low latency applications in scale-out configurations.
-On Cloud Native applications such as Redis, the Ampere Altra-based Dpsv5 VMs handily outperform the legacy x86 VMs.
-For cloud architects, choosing Ampere Altra-based VMs on Azure leads to better performance and price-performance while reducing their carbon footprint.
+Fast in-memory caches are used in most cloud usages today.
+Redis is a popular high throughput in-memory key-value store that is applicable to low latency applications in a scale-out configuration.
+For cloud application developers, choosing Ampere Altra-based VMs on Azure means better performance and price-performance while reducing your carbon footprint

 For more information about Azure Virtual Machines with Ampere Altra Arm-based processors, visit the Azure blog.